 Vina Mogg is a Northwest native, raised in Tacoma, Washington, who graduated from Ohio State University in English Education.
 After living in Windermere, Florida, for 30 years, she has returned to the Northwest to gaze at Mt.
 Rainier from her home in Gig Harbor, Washington.
 For the past seven years she has been writing regarding issues about Alzheimer’s and family on her website, seaglasslife.com.
 Recently she published “Messy Edges” in an anthology of essays compiled by Leslie Leyland Fields, The Wonder Years: 40 Women over 40 on Faith, Aging, Beauty and Strength, “Throw a Hail Mary” in Ruminate Magazine, and poetry on thewritelaunch.com.
 She has been a guest writer on Huffingtonpost.com, grandparentslink.com, Redbudwriters.com and mudroomblog.com, alzauthors.com, and washingtonpoeticroutes.com.
 Vina is the mother of four, married for 37 years, with two grandpuppies and a cat.

-Prasanta Verma was born under an Asian sun, raised in the Appalachian foothills in the Deep South, and currently resides in the upper Midwest.
-She writes essays and poetry about identity, belonging, culture, and immigration, and exploring the intersection between spirituality and science.
-You can connect with her on Twitter @VermaPrasanta, Instagram prasanta_v_writer and her website prasantaverma.com
+Prasanta Verma was born under an Asian sun, raised in the Appalachian foothills, and currently resides in the upper Midwest.
+She writes narrative nonfiction and poetry about identity, belonging, culture, and cross-cultural communications.
+Prasanta has a book on ethnic loneliness forthcoming in 2024.
+Connect with her on Twitter, Instagram, or sign up for her free newsletter and other resources here.

 Velynn loves the smell of fresh rain, Gospel music, and cooking big meals in my girlfriends’ kitchens.
 By day she is the Founder and Director of Faith and Equity-by early mornings, lunch breaks, and weekends she sketches poems, inches towards her upcoming memoir, and dreams of a more equitable and just world.